-The \$108,526 (2021 - \$70,176) of security deposits are on hand with provincial governments in connection with various mineral rights claims.
+The \$108,526 (2022 - \$108,526) of security deposits are on hand with provincial governments in connection with various mineral rights claims.

-The Company acquired certain mineral leases with petroleum and natural gas rights, plus oil and gas wells, pipelines and facilities in the Unity area of southwestern Saskatchewan from Repsol Canada Energy Partnership.
-Included in the purchase are 793 ha of petroleum and natural gas rights from surface to the base of the Mannville Group with an average working interest of 84%.
+During the year ended April 30, 2022, the Company acquired certain mineral leases with petroleum and natural gas rights, plus oil and gas wells, pipelines and facilities in the Unity area of southwestern Saskatchewan from Repsol Canada Energy Partnership.
+Included in the purchase was 793 ha of petroleum and natural gas rights from surface to the base of the Mannville Group with an average working interest of 84%.
 The purchase includes 5 active oil wells, 10 suspended oil and gas wells, heavy oil facilities, pipelines, and an active water disposal well.

-The purchase price is \$50,000 plus \$10,000 paid to the Orphan Fund.
-The purchase price considers the Company's responsibility for the Environmental Liabilities, including Environmental Defects and Abandonment and Reclamation Obligations.
-An abandonment and reclamation security deposit of \$554,630 was paid to the Saskatchewan government.
+The purchase price was \$50,000 plus \$10,000 paid to the Orphan Fund.
+The purchase price considers the Company's responsibility for the Environmental Liabilities, including Environmental Defects and